rdviii/ai-policy/ai-policy-2025.md

 1. As of today, one estimate has found that 95% of AI projects result in no benefit to the company.
 1. Code developed in large part by AIs is resulting in a lot of "technical debt", especially unanticipated security issues.
 1. Loss of control: dependence on tools over which you have limited control.
+1. As above, if _your_ code leaks out to others due to a security flaw in the LLM, then you have a problem; if some in your team winds up using _someone else's_ code this way, you could be in for a lot of legal liability.

 There have been anecdotal reports, for example, that major companies have forced their employees to use AIs, but the employees are finding them less than helpful.
 This situation could change, if the developers can gain feedback that helps them make the AIs better.

-The last point represents a serious business risk.
+The point about control represents a serious business risk.
 What happens when your provider changes the AI in ways that affect output you depend on, or worse, they go out of business?
 Can you tolerate that?

 ## Rules and Recommendations

 So in light of the above, what kind of specific policy can we put in place?
+My biggest recommendation to each individual is to work to develop a framework that you can follow (and that you can match to changing circumstances and to requirements in various classes or places), rather than finding a long list of specific rules.

 ### Principles